doriordan/skuber/docs/GUIDE.md

 - Pass a K8SConfiguration object directly as a parameter to the `k8sInit` call.
 The configuration object has the same information as a kubeconfig file - in fact, the kubeconfig file is deserialised into a K8SConfiguration object.
 The unit tests have an example of a K8SConfiguration object being parsed from an input stream that contains the data in kubeconfig file format.

-If a TLS connection is configured for the cluster, the relevant certificate/key data must be stored in the Java keystore - any such certificate/key data in the kubeconfig file will be ignored.
+Auth tyoes currently implemented include *no auth* (the default), *bearer token* and *basic auth*.
+Client certificate authentication is not yet implemented.
+The use of SSL (i.e. using a `https://...` cluster URL) requires the server cert to be in the Java trust store unless your configuration sets the insecureSkipTLSVerify flag.